LoboaTeresa/Data-Science-Dojo/README.md

 ## 👥 Aknowledgements
 [Back to Top](#📊📈-data-science-dojo-🏋️👩‍🔬)

-I would like thank the active online communities on [Glassdoor](https://www.glassdoor.com/Community/search/conversations?query=data+science+interviews&source=index&sort=RELEVANT) and [Reddit](https://www.reddit.com/r/datascience/comments/1en7t9g/data_science_interviews_these_days/), whose members generously share their interview experiences and insights.
+I would like to thank the active online communities on [Glassdoor](https://www.glassdoor.com/Community/search/conversations?query=data+science+interviews&source=index&sort=RELEVANT) and [Reddit](https://www.reddit.com/r/datascience/comments/1en7t9g/data_science_interviews_these_days/), whose members generously share their interview experiences and insights.
 Your contributions have been invaluable in helping others navigate the challenges of data science interviews.
 Finally, thank all the authors in [Medium](https://medium.com/) and [GeeksforGeeks](https://www.geeksforgeeks.org) blogs

 Special thanks to Aaren Stubberfield and Leondra R. Gonzalez for their insightful book, **Cracking the Data Science Interview**, which has been a significant source of information.
 Their book, [available on Amazon](https://a.co/d/65QB7Iw), is a must-read for anyone preparing for data science roles.